 This is where seasonal trends and personal taste come into play, but it can be daunting if you’re new to the game or not sure what you’re looking for.

-Somsoll from Birmingham Fort says keeping an eye on the trends helps him and his customers: “Instagram, blogs and magazines are great sources of inspiration and I love when customers come in with ideas or things they’ve seen online that we can help them get the look of.”
+Somsoll from Birmingham Fort says keeping an eye on men’s suit style trends helps him and his customers.
+“Instagram, blogs and magazines are great sources of inspiration and I love when customers come in with ideas or things they’ve seen online that we can help them get the look of.”

 “If you reach a bit deeper and tell us about musicians and actors you admire, or your favourite movie or even who was the hero you had on your wall as a teenager, then we can use that information to help you buy a suit that’ll make you feel amazing at a special occasion, or give you a confidence-boost for work.”

 Going to a wedding?
-Somsoll says: “Any suit is suitable, as long as you’ve taken dress codes into consideration.
+Somsoll says, “any suit is suitable, as long as you’ve taken dress codes into consideration.
 However, a lounge suit with an extra bit of flair is a great bet.
-Try a three-piece with a contrasting waistcoat, or if you’re dressing a wedding party, consider our Tailor Me personalisation service to make your suits really stand out.”
+Try a three piece with a contrasting waistcoat, or if you’re dressing a wedding party, consider our Custom Made personalisation service to make your suits really stand out.”